What Is CTE?

 Importantly, not everyone who has suffered repetitive hits to the head will develop CTE.
 There are several risk factors at play that make some people more prone to develop CTE than others, including the age of first exposure to head impacts, the number of years of exposure, and genetics.

 Learn more about our Legacy Donors by clicking here, and reading the stories their loved ones have shared about their symptoms and experiences with disease.

 Currently, CTE can only be diagnosed after death through brain tissue analysis.
 Doctors with a specialty in brain diseases slice brain tissue and use special chemicals to make the abnormal tau protein visible.
 They then systematically search areas of the brain for tau in the unique pattern specific to CTE.
 The process can take several months to complete, and the analysis is not typically performed as a part of a normal autopsy.
 In fact, until recently there were relatively few doctors who knew how to diagnose CTE.

-In 2015, researchers from the VA-BU-CLF Brain Bank, led by Dr. Ann McKee, collaborated with the National Institutes of Health to develop diagnostic criteria for CTE so that any neuropathologist familiar with brain diseases can accurately diagnose CTE.
+In 2015, researchers from the UNITE Brain Bank, led by Dr. Ann McKee, collaborated with the National Institutes of Health to develop diagnostic criteria for CTE so that any neuropathologist familiar with brain diseases can accurately diagnose CTE.
 This important work has made it possible for more and more scientists to be on the lookout for CTE, helping accelerate progress.

 I suffered a concussion.
 Is it going to give me CTE?

 One concussion in the absence of other brain trauma has never been seen to cause CTE.